grz-gajda/comicvine-api/README.md

 __Author__: Grzegorz Gajda _<grz.gajda@outlook.com>_

+### Update v1.1.1

+Arguments for filters etc. didn't work when string has space character.
+With version 1.1.1, it is fixed.
+Also 97% of code has coverage (directory `tests`).

 ### Update v1.1.0

 If you don't want to use `CURLConnection` class, I added built-in integration with [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) package.
 Since version 1.1.0, default provider for HTTP connection is `GuzzleConnection` class.